MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune-new.md

 VPN policies gives users secure remote access to your organization network.

-Using common VPN connection partners, including Check Point, Cisco, NetMotion, Pulse Secure, and more, you can create a VPN policy with your network settings.
+Using common VPN connection partners, including Check Point, Cisco, Microsoft Tunnel, NetMotion, Pulse Secure, and more, you can create a VPN policy with your network settings.
 When the policy is ready, you deploy this policy to your users and devices that need to connect to your network remotely.

 In the VPN policy, you can use certificates to authenticate the VPN connection.
 When you use certificates, your end users don't need to enter usernames and passwords.